 This means you do not pay any upfront costs for your claim, and we are willing to take the risk of earning nothing at all if we fail in your claim for compensation.

-We will agree a success fee beforehand and, if we are successful, will receive a percentage of your damages.
+Our legal panel will agree a success fee beforehand and, if they are successful, will receive a percentage of your damages.
 This will all be laid out in plain English, and there will be no hidden or unwanted costs at the end of your emissions claim.

-Before taking on a No Win, No Fee agreement, we will fully assess your claim to determine whether we think you have a valid case.
+Before taking on a No Win, No Fee agreement, our panel will fully assess your claim to determine whether they think you have a valid case.

 What happens if my claim is unsuccessful?

-If your emissions compensation claim is unsuccessful, you will have no legal fees to pay to us.
+If your emissions compensation claim is unsuccessful, you will have no legal fees to pay to our panel.
 There may be legal costs you need to cover, such as court fees and counsel’s fees, but these will be covered by an insurance policy called After The Event (ATE) Insurance.

 What is After The Event (ATE) insurance?

-When we discuss a No Win, No Fee agreement with you, we will advise you to take out a type of legal insurance called After the Event (ATE) insurance.
+When we discuss a No Win, No Fee agreement with you, our panel will advise you to take out a type of legal insurance called After the Event (ATE) insurance.
 This policy will cover the legal costs which a claimant must pay to a defendant when a claim is unsuccessful.

 This might happen if the claim is lost at trial, abandoned or settled after the defendant has incurred costs which you, the claimant, are liable to pay.